msandeed/privacy-policy/README.md

 ## Privacy Policy
-Last updated: 27/8/2024
+Last updated: 05/04/2025

-Live Albert Live does not collect, store, or share any personal data from its users.
+Our app does not collect, store, or share any personal data from its users.
 We respect your privacy and are committed to ensuring that your personal information remains secure.

 ### Data Collection